Best Cheap Car Insurance in Philadelphia

 Why we chose it

-Auto-Owners offers the cheapest average rates, by far, for both full coverage and minimum coverage auto insurance in Philadelphia.
-It’s available in about half the country, and it generally receives positive customer service ratings, although it’s not ranked in J.D.
+The company sells auto insurance in about half the country, and it generally receives positive customer service ratings, although it’s not ranked in J.D.
 Power’s most recent Auto Insurance Study for the Mid-Atlantic region.
-However, it received a score of B from the CRASH Network and has an NAIC Complaint Index of 0.94, meaning it receives fewer customer complaints than average.
+However, it received a score of B on the CRASH Network Insurer Report Card, which surveys collision repair shops on insurers’ claims practices.

 Who it’s best for